For most tourists, expats, and even locals, Thai beer can be resumed to the top big 3 brands: Chang, Leo, and Singha.

-The brand also gained more international attention in recent years since they started to sponsor Premier League club Chelsea, the Moto GP tournament, and the Formula 1 driver Kimi Raikkonen.
+The brand also gained more international attention in recent years since they started to sponsor Premier League's club Chelsea, the Moto GP tournament, and the Formula 1 driver Kimi Raikkonen.

-Even though Singha is often cited as the Thai beer with the richest flavors thanks to its fruity and hoppy finish, it's also seen as the "rich man beer" as it is more expensive than the 2 other popular brands, Chang and Leo.
+Even though Singha is often cited as the Thai beer with the richest flavors thanks to its fruity and hoppy finish, it's also seen as the "rich man beer" in Thailand as it's more expensive than the 2 other popular brands, Chang and Leo.

 Nowadays, that reputation remains as it still is the cheapest Thai beer but the new version called Chang Classic introduced in 2015 for the 20th anniversary of the brand has a 5% ABV, just like Singha and Leo.

 Produced by Thai Bev (the largest beverage company in Thailand who owns the Thai rums Mekhong and SangSom), Chang is often criticized for being tasteless and inconsistent.

 Truth is, the brand had struggled with production and consistency in the past, especially with an alcohol content that could sometime go as high as 10% ABV, giving it a strong alcoholic taste.

 But these are stories from the past and since the brand changed to Chang Classic, it is cleaning its reputation and slowly gaining in popularity, in part due to the large number of local events they sponsor in Thailand.

 Leo is the red Thai beer with the Leopard on the bottle.